Monbukagakusho (MEXT) Research Student Scholarship

 The Mike Mansfield Fellowship Program.
 The Mike Mansfield Fellowship Program was established by the U.S. Congress in 1994 to build a corps of federal employees, who because they have lived in Japan and worked long-term on projects in Japanese ministries, can manage the U.S.-Japan relationship more effectively when they return to their U.S. government agencies.
 An intensive, two-year program, the Mansfield Fellowships provide for a year in Japan working in full-time professional positions in Japanese government offices, preceded by a first year of in-depth study in the United States of the Japanese language and area studies.
 Through the practical experience of conversing in Japanese and being involved in projects, meetings, planning sessions and business travel with their Japanese colleagues, Fellows learn how the Japanese government works and establish professional relationships with Japanese government officials, the business community and the Japanese people.
 For additional information about the fellowships, you may visit the Foundation's web site at http://www.mansfieldfdn.org or call Fellowship Program Associate Director Ms. Niharika Chibber Joe at (202) 347-1994.

 The Japan Exchange and Teaching (JET) Program.
-The application deadline for the 2012 JET Program has now passed.
 The JET Program, which began in 1987, is a Japanese government sponsored exchange program that seeks to help enhance internationalization in Japan by promoting mutual understanding between Japan and other nations.
 The program is based upon intensifying foreign language education in Japan, and upon promoting international exchange at the local level through fostering ties between Japanese youth and JET Program participants.
 This program also provides valuable opportunities for the participants to learn about Japan and the Japanese culture.
 The JET Program offers highly qualified college/university graduates opportunities to work as either Assistant Language Teachers (ALT) in elementary or secondary schools or Coordinators for International Relations (CIR) in selected local government offices in Japan.
 For the online application and general information, please visit http://www.us.emb-japan.go.jp/JET..